-$ gem install nodewrap
+$ gem install ruby-internal

 This will dump the class Foo (including its instance methods, class variables, etc.) and re-load it: